 If you have any difficulties, queries or suggestions, please speak to the Library staff, who are there to help.
 If there is no-one available at the issue desk, please ring the bell on the door marked Librarian.
 Readers with disabilities are invited to make any special needs known to the Librarian in confidence.
 For those for whom access to the Library presents a problem, we can deliver books to pigeonholes or to the Lodge, and can collect books for return from the Lodge.
-Further information for readers with disabilities is available at https://www.worc.ox.ac.uk/intranet/students/college-library/readers-disabilities.
+Further information for readers with disabilities is available on the Library page.

-The rules of the Library are straightforward, and are listed below.
+The rules of the Library are straightforward, and are listed on the Library page.
 The self-issue system works on trust, and it is to everyone's advantage if books are always checked out, as it makes for a more efficient Library service.